 Associations Between Racism and Health

-Studies continue to demonstrate these racial disparities in healthcare; doctors provide black patients with lower quality healthcare and less effective treatments than that of white patients.
+Studies continue to demonstrate racial disparities in healthcare; doctors provide black patients with lower quality and less effective treatments than that of white patients.
 A study on U.S. hospitals found that white patients received newer, more expensive, and more progressive treatments than black patients.
 Black patients were not only discharged earlier than white patients, but were released earlier than deemed medically appropriate.

-Empirical data illustrates that black women receive unequal healthcare in various ways.
+Not only are there racial disparities, but empirical data illustrates that black women receive unequal healthcare in various ways.
 For instance, black women experience disproportionate stigmatization and a lack of fertility access.
 Among breast cancer patients, black patients are less likely than white patients to receive radiation therapy.
 Additionally, black women are less likely to receive mastectomies in general.
 Finally, they also face more birth risks, frequently being neglected postpartum.

 COVID-19 Exposes Inequalities